 Another Christmas Eve tradition based on Mary and Joseph’s fruitless search for shelter was common practice in many Irish homes for more than a millennium.
 After dishes from the evening meal were cleared, the household’s front door was unlatched and the kitchen table was set with a large pitcher of milk, a loaf of bread filled with raisins and caraway seeds, and a lighted candle.
 This offering of hospitality to the Holy Family, or any other hapless wayfarer who might be caught traveling on the Night of Nights, provided the origin for another of our modern traditions: the plate of cookies and glass of milk children leave out for Santa Claus.

 As with all other Holy Eves, the day before Christmas was an ordained Fast Day and people were forbidden to eat meat.
-Until this century, going without meat was commonplace for Ireland’s poor, a description that fit most of the population.
-In the 16th century Sir Walter Raleigh introduced potato farming on his estate in County Cork, and onions, potatoes and milk products became mainstays of the workingman’s diet.
+Until this century, going without meat was commonplace for Ireland’s poor, a description that fits most of the population.
+In the 16th century, Sir Walter Raleigh introduced potato farming on his estate in County Cork, and onions, potatoes, and milk products became mainstays of the workingman’s diet.

 Except for the oppressive Cromwell years, church bells have always rung throughout Ireland on Christmas Eve.
 For centuries the bells began tolling at eleven o’clock and ended with the twelve strokes of midnight.
 Known as ‘the devil’s funeral knell,’ the practice grew out of the folk belief that the devil died when Christ was born, and people believed that the sound of the bells would keep evil away from their parish for the next twelve months.
 Today, bells still ring, but only to call the faithful to Midnight Mass and announce the start of the joyous holiday season.